Funding Available: Awards of up to £3000 will be offered.

 The CRiC Research Support Fund aims to support Postgraduate and Early-Career Researchers with the development of critical research, by supplementing associated research activity.
 In this way, the purpose of the Research Support Fund is to help shape the identity of researchers working in the discipline of sport coaching, which is aligned to the CRiC mission and purpose (available here).
 In 2024, three awards were provided to researchers within the CRiC community.

 Successful applicants will demonstrate a desire to use the CRiC Research Support Fund to generate critical and interrogative insights to the field of sport coaching.
 The funding can be used to supplement a range of research related activity.
-The remit is broad, but some indicative examples might include:
+The fund covers three general themes:

 CRiC may allocate awards in smaller amounts to provide resources across multiple projects.
 For successful applicants, the budget may be used flexibly but must be used within the 6-months of payment.
 Projects at all stages of development are welcomed.